DataDink/InteractionLib/README.md

 What it does:
 -------------
-* At its core it allows you to send an ajax request to the server and post the results on your page or in a modal dialog completely configured in your markup via a minimal amount of data attributes (no java needed).
+* At its core it allows you to send an ajax request to the server and post the results on your page or in a modal dialog completely configured in your markup via a minimal amount of data attributes (no javascript needed).
 * Can facilitate the wiring of other jquery plugins directly from your markup, also with a minimal amount of attributes.
 * Greatly decreases the amount of time it takes to produce interactive pages.
 * Greatly decreases the amount of maintenance required for interactive pages.